Probing the superconducting gap structure in the noncentrosymmetric topological superconductor ZrRuAs: RESULTS AND DISCUSSION

 Figure~\ref{fig4}(a) shows the temperature dependence of ${\sigma}_{\rm sc}$ for ZrRuAs measured at an applied field of ${\mu}_{\rm 0}H=100$~mT.
 As seen from the figure, below $T_{\rm c}$, the relaxation rate ${\sigma}_{\rm sc}$ starts to increase from zero due to the formation of the FLL and saturates at low temperatures.
-We demonstrate in the following section that the observed temperature dependence of ${\sigma}_{{\rm sc}}$, signals the presence of the single isotropic $s$-wave gap on the Fermi surface of {\mbox ZrRuAs}.
+The observed temperature dependence of ${\sigma}_{{\rm sc}}$, signals the presence of the single isotropic $s$-wave gap on the Fermi surface of ZrRuAs.
 Figure~\ref{fig4}(b) shows the temperature dependence of the relative change of the internal field normalized to the external applied field, $\Delta B/B_{\rm ext}\left(= \frac {B_{\rm \rm int}-B_{\rm ext}}{B_{\rm ext}}\right)$.
-It is quite evident that below $T_{\rm c}$, internal field values in the superconducting state are lower than the applied field due to a diamagnetic shift, which is expected for type-II superconductors.
+It is quite evident that below $T_{\rm c}$, internal field values in the superconducting state are lower than the applied field due to a diamagnetic shift, as expected for type-II superconductors.

-In the presence of a perfect triangular vortex lattice, the muon spin depolarization rate ${\sigma}_{\rm sc}(T)$ is directly related to the London magnetic penetration depth ${\lambda}(T)$ by the relation\cite{Brandt}:
+In the presence of a perfect triangular vortex lattice, the muon spin depolarization rate ${\sigma}_{\rm sc}(T)$ is directly related to the London magnetic penetration depth ${\lambda}(T)$ by~\cite{Brandt}:

-where ${\Phi}_{\rm 0}=2.068 \times 10^{-15}$~Wb is the magnetic-flux quantum.
-It is worth mentioning that Eq.~\ref{Sigma} is valid, only when the separation between the vortices is smaller than ${\lambda}$ which is presumed to be field independent in this model\cite{Brandt}.
+Note, Eq.~\ref{Sigma} is only valid when the separation between the vortices is smaller than ${\lambda}$ which is presumed to be field independent in this model~\cite{Brandt}.

-To reveal the superconducting gap structure of ZrRuAs and to obtain a quantitative idea of the various parameters defining the superconducting state in this system, we analyzed the $T$-dependence of the magnetic penetration depth, ${\lambda}(T)$, which is directly associated with the superconducting gap.
-Within the London approximation ($\lambda \gg {\xi}$), ${\lambda}(T)$ can be modeled by the following expression:~\cite{Suter,Tinkham, Prozorov}
+In order to reveal the superconducting gap structure of ZrRuAs and obtain quantitative estimates for the various parameters defining the superconducting state of this system, the temperature dependence of the magnetic penetration depth, ${\lambda}(T)$, which is directly associated with the superconducting gap was analyzed.
+As the temperature dependence of penetration depth shows clear saturation in the low-temperature regime, a $d$-wave scenario is excluded.